FAQ

 * **Repaid:** the borrower has repaid the loan, the collateral has been returned to their wallet.

-* **Defaulted:** the loan has reached maturity without being repaid.
-The lender can claim the collateral.
+* **Expired:** the loan has passed maturity without being repaid.
+The lender can claim the collateral, and the borrower can still repay until they do.

 </Accordion>